PedroGabrielBHZ/SysMonitor/README.md

 # Dependencies for Running Locally

 `ncurses` is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.
-Please check your distro`s package manager on installing the appropriate libraries.
+Please check your distro package manager on installing the appropriate libraries.

 * cmake >= 3.11.3
   * All OSes: [click here for installation instructions](https://cmake.org/install/)